jovotech/jovo-framework/docs/02_building-a-voice-app/intents-states.md

 app.setIntentMap(intentMap);
 ```

 This is useful especially for platform-specific, built-in intents.
 One example could be Amazon’s standard intent when users ask for help: `AMAZON.HelpIntent`.
-You could create a similar intent on API.AI called `HelpIntent` and then do the matching with the Jovo `intentMap`.
+You could create a similar intent on Dialogflow called `HelpIntent` and then do the matching with the Jovo `intentMap`.

 ```
 let intentMap = {